-Forgiveness and Power in the Age of Atrocity: Servant Leadership as a Way of Life (Rowman & Littlefield)
+Forgiveness and Power in the Age of Atrocity: Servant-Leadership as a Way of Life (Rowman & Littlefield)

-The Spirit of Servant Leadership (Paulist Press)
+The Spirit of Servant-Leadership (Paulist Press), with Spears

-American Copper: A Novel (Unbridled Press)
+American Copper (Unbridled Press)

-American Masculine: Stories (Graywolf Press)
+American Masculine (Graywolf Press)

-Balefire: Poems (Lost Horse Press)
+Balefire (Lost Horse Press)

 Dr. Ferch's research focus is on forgiveness, atonement, and grace in every day life, individually and collectively, interpersonally as well as between nation states, and how servant-leadership honors responsibility and self-transcendence across the disciplines.